scrapy/scrapy/docs/topics/downloader-middleware.rst

 the request will be ignored by this middleware even if :setting:`ROBOTSTXT_OBEY` is enabled.

-Parsers varies in several aspects:
+Parsers vary in several aspects:

 * Language of implementation